 Please note: this programme is for permanent UK residents only (applicants must have lived in the UK for at least three years at the time of application).
 It is not open to German nationals and German native speakers.

 Preference will be given to those showing particular ability in German.
 As competition for these places is high, places may be restricted to one place per school.
 Preference may also be given to those who have not previously had the chance to participate in similar opportunities.

 When does it take place?

-This is a four-week programme which usually takes place in July and August in various locations throughout Germany.
-Last year, the programme took place from 3 July to 2 August 2019.
+This is a four-week programme which takes place in summer in various locations throughout Germany.*

 What does the programme include?

-Participants will be following a full-time programme of activities and travelling in a group with other students.
-Individual excursions and trips will therefore not be possible nor can flight/travel dates be altered.
+Individual excursions and trips are therefore not possible nor can flight/travel dates be altered.